gro-david/lasso/README.md

   - `"update_interval": float`, how often to update the system bar (secs)
   - `"device": string`, which device to use for wireless network configuration.
   - `"shell": (auto|fish|bash|zsh)`, set the shell to use, must be exactly one of the four options.
+  - `"prompt": string`, what your prompt should be.
   - `"app_dirs": []`, This list of the directories that LASSO will look for applications.
 If this options is omitted the usual locations will be crawled.
 If this option is present _only_ the listed directories will be crawled.
 To disable automatically loading .desktop files, include this option but leave the list empty.
   - `"apps": []`, This should contain all applications that you want to manually add to LASSO.
 They should have the following format:
     - `{ "env_path": "", "exec": "", "name": "" }`: